How Did You Spend Your Stimulus Check?by Rob Stoll, CFP®, CFA Financial Advisor & Chief Financial Officer / July 15, 2020

-Stimulus checks aren’t new.
+Therefore, stimulus checks aren’t new.
 President Bush’s tax cut bill in early 2001 sent “rebate” checks to most taxpayers.
 And in 2008 the government stepped up with a round of checks for taxpayers as the U.S. economy started to hemorrhage from the global financial crisis.

-The size of the CARES Act checks dwarfed the amounts that were sent in 2001 and 2008.
+First, the size of the CARES Act checks dwarfed the amounts that were sent in 2001 and 2008.
 All-told, $275 billion of checks have been sent out as of mid-June.

 There’s been speculation as to how consumers would use this money.
 Would they save it, spend it, or use it to pay down debt?